mwat56/kaliber/README.md

 Over the years several thousand books gathered in my flat; so many that I sort of ran out of space.
 Relunctantly I started to investigate and then use eBooks, first on my main desktop computer, later with a dedicated eBook reader.

-Soon – and again – there were so many that I started looking for some convenient way to handle, store, and retrieve them.
+Soon – and again – there were so many that I started looking for some convenient way to handle, store, and retrieve them for reading.
 That's when I became aquainted with [Calibre](https://calibre-ebook.com/), a great software for working with eBooks.
 Of course, there were some problems but since the software is actively maintained and extended all the time those problems either went away on their own with the next update or I found some way around them.
 And sure, it took some work to get all the eBooks into that library system, and since there are always coming new titles the work kind of never ends.

-Another question soom became urgent: How to access my books when I'm not at home?
+Another question soon became urgent: How to access my books when I'm not at home?
 As it turned out, `Calibre` comes bundled with its own web-server.
-After figuring out how to start it automatically when the machine gets restarted (which happens once in a while when some software upgrade requires it) the server did its job.
+After figuring out how to start it automatically when the machine gets restarted (which happens once in a while when some kernel software upgrade requires it) the server did its job.
 Quite another question, however, is _how_ it does its job.
 And there the problem lies.
 The web-server coming with `Calibre` serves pages that are heavily dependent on JavaScript; so much so that the pages simply don't appear or work at all if you have JavaScript disabled in your browser e.g. for privacy or security reasons.